AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_vpc.html.markdown

 # aviatrix_vpc

-The VPC resource allows the creation and management of VPCs.
+The aviatrix_vpc resource allows the creation and management of VPCs.

 ## Example Usage